Jeff Deeter : Racing

 -

-I have a lot of feelings every time I finish the Iditarod.
-Of course I am pretty happy to get to the finish line because it means I can finally get a good rest, but I also feel a little bit sad for such a fun trip to be over.
+We have a lot of feelings at the finish of the Iditarod.
+Of course we are pretty happy to get to the finish line because it means we can finally get a good rest, but we also feel a little bit sad for such a fun trip to be over.

-After my first and second Iditarods I felt a huge sense of accomplishment for having worked towards and finished something really challenging.
+After Jeff’s first and second Iditarods he felt a huge sense of accomplishment for having worked towards and finished something really challenging.

-At the end of every race I always feel a huge sense of gratitude for my dogs for being so loyal and committed.
+At the end of every race we always feel a huge sense of gratitude for our dogs for being so loyal and committed.

 -